-If you answer yes to all or any of the above, it’s time to start your journey from Beginner to Pro and become a PADI Instructor!
+If you answered yes to any of the above, it’s time to start your journey from Beginner to Pro and become a PADI Instructor!

 In this blog, we take a look at how to go from being a beginner to living out your dreams as a PADI Open Water Scuba Instructor!